 In addition to the usefulness of dPCR to detect certain point mutations, dPCR also comes in handy for detecting CNVs.
 For example, elevated CNVs in the KRAS gene in patients with colorectal cancer suggests metastasis.
 KRAS encodes for a GTPase that is involved in signal transduction from the cell surface to the nucleus.
 Here again, quick identification of these genetic changes could be decisive for therapy outcome (Tong et al., 2017; Vymetalkova et al. 2018).

 Lung cancer (bilateral stage IV well-differentiated adenocarcinoma) has been linked to a deletion on exon 19 of the EGFR gene.
 EGFR encodes for a tyrosine kinase receptor that induces cellular proliferation.
-The identification of this genomic alteration can aid the selection of a well-suited specific treatment.
+The identification of this genomic alteration can aid the selection of a well-suited specific treatment: personalised medicine.